zeriahgroup/Travel/travels/2026_Tasmania.md

 - **Plan:** Grab coffee and breakfast at the market.
 It's an excellent spot to sample local Tasmanian pastries, scallop pies, and fresh produce.
 - **Nearby:** **[Salamanca Wool Shop](https://www.salamancawoolshop.com/):** and **[Tassie Makers Market Pty Ltd](https://www.tassiemakersmarket.com.au/)**

+**Uncle Andrew's Comments:**
+- Salamanca Square is very lively on the weekends.
+A nice place to walk around especially the seafront area.

 - **[Salamanca Wool Shop](https://www.salamancawoolshop.com/):** Located **[right by the square](https://maps.app.goo.gl/gmWKYz8ggHGD3EZk9)**, this is the perfect place to pick up high-quality Tasmanian merino wool beanies, scarves, and thick socks.
 If the weather turns cold on your trip, you will be incredibly grateful you bought these!

 - **[Tassie Makers Market Pty Ltd](https://www.tassiemakersmarket.com.au/):** Situated inside the **[Centrepoint Shopping Centre](https://centrepointhobart.com.au/)**, this is a fantastic, dry indoor spot that aggregates crafts, art, and souvenirs from various local Tasmanian makers.